eagle-io/docs/source/topics/nodes/parameter.rst

 Threshold
     Specify the value to use as the State threshold.
 States positioned above *NORMAL* will use this value as their lower threshold.
 States positioned below *NORMAL* will use this value as their upper threshold.

-Match
+Match / Contains
-    Specify the value to match.
+    Specify the value to match (Number Parameters) or a value that is contained in the data (Text Parameters).
 Applies to Discrete states only.

 Description
     Enter a description to save with the State.